What is the application deadline?

 What is meant by "industry-related experience" and why do you require a minimum of three years of professional experience?

 Preference is given to candidates with greater than three years of experience, even if a portion of that experience is from outside the industry in managerial functions, but a minimum of three years of direct industry experience is preferred.
 The average experience level of accepted candidates is between seven and nine years of work experience.
-Applicants are assumed to be more knowledgeable in their field and more comfortable with business principles with greater years of experience.
+Applicants are assumed to be more knowledgeable in their field and have some experience with project and people management.
 This level of expertise is more likely to be attained only after several years of professional and industry experience.

 What is the MPS degree?